 AI chatbots help by being available where your customers already are.
 Many chatbots integrate with existing messenger apps and are easy to add to your website so customers can access help wherever they are, with whatever they’re doing.

 How do great managers decide who to staff and when?
 Experience tells them when the typical peak inquiry hours usually are.
 They know that the introduction of new products, packing, services, webpages, and more can all result in an uptick in support requests, while updates to FAQ pages and other self-serve assets can decrease tickets if done well.

-Maximising your personnel budget while keeping agents in the sweet spot between overworked and disengaged is the holy grail of service ROI.
+Maximizing your personnel budget while keeping agents in the sweet spot between overworked and disengaged is the holy grail of service ROI.
 The right data can bring you closer to perfection.

 How can a chatbot help?
 The more often your customers use a chatbot for service, the more your customer service AI learns.
-It’s not just how to interact with customers that a chatbot gets better at: It also analyses information about how your service team can best use its capabilities, such as which queries should be handled by the bot and which should be routed to an agent.
-It also means tracking and analysing what kinds of queries happen when, and whether a manager will need more or fewer agents to satisfy the demand.
+It’s not just how to interact with customers that a chatbot gets better at: It also analyzes information about how your service team can best use its capabilities, such as which queries should be handled by the bot and which should be routed to an agent.
+It also means tracking and analyzing what kinds of queries happen when, and whether a manager will need more or fewer agents to satisfy the demand.

 Limitations of Chatbots

 Gartner predicts that by 2020, people will have more conversations with chatbots than with their spouses.
 That’s not because people don’t talk to their partners anymore, but because chatbots are becoming more intelligent and complex.
 They’re starting to seem like actual people.
 However, that doesn’t mean they’ll outperform your service staff across the board.